Please observe that the below dates might not be correct! The 30 months of the SMILE project have been postponed to 28/2/2022 - 31/8/2024

 Once teachers realize that using music in their teaching does not presuppose extraordinary knowledge and competencies and that using music does not mean necessary to make extra efforts, in order to accomplish a positive class environment, in terms of inclusive education, they will appreciate music and adopt it in their daily teaching routine.

-In terms of transferability, the Teacher’s guide will outline the basic elements that teachers need to integrate music into the learning process and with the presented examples,teachers will be able to improvise and implement their own ideas based on music.
+In terms of transferability, the Teacher’s guide outlines the basic elements that teachers need to integrate music into the learning process and with the presented examples, teachers will be able to improvise and implement their own ideas based on music.

 PR3-A1: Definition of content of Teacher’s Guide and Graphical Design (M12)

-The Leader partner, FRAME will distribute his proposal about the content of Teachers Guide among the partners and after brainstorming discussion the content will be defined.
+The Leader partner, FRAME distributed their proposal about the content of Teachers Guide among the partners and after brainstorming discussion the content was defined.

-An action plan will be established and revised with partners.
-The results of the (PR1) Need analysis report will be taken into account and also instructions for the use of the collected material in the Digital repository (PR2) will be given.
+An action plan was established and revised with partners.
+The results of the (PR1) Need analysis report was taken into account and also instructions for the use of the collected material in the Digital repository (PR2) were given.

-The graphical design of the Teacher’s Guide will be also defined in term to be reader friendly and easy to use.
+The graphical design of the Teacher’s Guide was defined in term to be reader friendly and easy to use…

 PR3-A2: Desk research of theoretical studies and school experiences (M13)